-At Raystede we have hens, cockerels, Bantams, ducks and geese available for adoption.
+At Raystede we have hens, cockerels and ducks available for adoption.

 Poultry should always be kept in pairs or groups as they take comfort from being together.

-If you are interested in adopting poultry birds from Raystede you will need a secure, fox-proof house/shed with access to an outdoor enclosure.
+If you are interested in adopting poultry from Raystede you will need a secure, fox-proof coop with access to an outdoor enclosure.
 Or, if you are planning on keeping them free range in your garden they must be supervised at all times.

 To keep the hens physically and mentally healthy it’s necessary (and great fun) to provide plenty of enrichment.
 They should have places to perch, such as branches and logs (rotten logs are also full of invertebrates which the chickens will love rooting out).